cyverse/vagrant-test-pool/readme.md

 You can connect to a VM via vagrant ssh (`vagrant ssh centos7`), or regular SSH to its private IP address (`ssh vagrant@10.255.255.20`).

+### Snapshot and Restore
+Rather than destroying and re-creating your pool between test runs, it's much faster to restore a snapshot of an earlier state.
+Immediately after provisioning, create a snapshot with `vagrant snapshot save initial`.
+Later, you can revert to the initial state with `vagrant snapshot restore initial --no-provision`.

 ### Ansible Usage Example
 ```